ministryofjustice/find-moj-data/README.md

 - Search benchmarks (these query the real Datahub backend): `pytest tests/benchmarks`

 Selenium makes use of chromedriver to run a headless browser.
-As chromedriver is updated, the local version of chromedriver and chrome may drift apart.
+As either the chrome browser or chromedriver are updated, the local version of chromedriver and chrome may drift apart.
-If so, update your local chrome, and run `npm install -g chromedriver chromedriver@latest` to install the latest chromedriver.
+If so, update both to the latest version: update your local chrome and run `npm install -g chromedriver chromedriver@latest` to install the latest chromedriver.